-If you will observe a religious holiday during the course and can't take a quiz or exam on that day, you must notify me at the start of the semester in order to receive an accommodation.
+I will update this document when necessary because the schedule of lectures and exams may change.
+If you will observe a religious holiday during the semester and can't take a quiz or exam on that day (all Wednesdays), you must notify me now in order to receive an accommodation.
+No classes March 27- April 4.
 If you are allowed test-taking or other accommodations, please also notify me now.